Wolox/tech-guides/frontend/react/style-guide.md

       ref={ref}
     />
     ```
   - Another more hook useful to handle `refs` is named `useImperativeHandle`.
-The caveats are when you try to handle ever since out a component, avoid doing this as much as possible.
-When you don't have other solution you can use this and able an "api" for this.
+This is useful when you don't have other solution to handle the state of a component.
+The purpose of this is when you try to handle a component through of a parent component.
+This offers an "api" to handle the state of the component since a unique "source of truth".
 You need to learn how to use `forwardRef` because they work together.
     https://es.reactjs.org/docs/hooks-reference.html#useimperativehandle
-    > Paraphrasing to React: This hook is useful There should be a single “source of truth” for any data that changes in a React application.
+    > Paraphrasing to React: This hook is useful because there should be a single “source of truth” for any data that changes in a React application.

     ```jsx